Binary black holes population and cosmology in new lights: Signature of PISN mass and formation channel in GWTC-3: Results from GWTC-3

+Comparison of the simple PLG peak model with our model we retrieve a Bayes factor ($\rm BF_{\rm PLG/\rm {main\, model}}$) equal to $\rm log_{10}(BF_{\rm PLG/\rm {main\, model}})=0.32$ in favor of the simple PLG peak model. {So, we conclude that there is a slight but insignificant preference for the PLG model.
+A higher number of detections is required to obtain decisive evidence for or against the redshift evolution of the BBH mass distribution.}

 We also compare the results with the events from GWTC-3 with SNR $\geq 11$ in Fig. \ref{fig:pop+H0_snrs} (shown in the appendix).
 The results are consistent with the measurement of the parameters made with events having an SNR $\geq 12$.
 In this analysis, we have not considered the GW event GW190521 \citep{LIGOScientific:2020iuh} which has a much higher value of the component masses.
-The inclusion of such a source leads to a better agreement in the value of the Hubble constant as shown in a plot in the appendix (see in Fig. \ref{fig:pop+H0_GW190521}).
-GW sources such as GW190521 are likely to come from a different source population and thus a different theoretical model is necessary to incorporate it.
+Results including GW190521 can be seen in the appendix (see in Fig. \ref{fig:pop+H0_GW190521}).
+Constraints on the GW source parameters are very similar for both with or without GW190521.